pf4j/pf4j.github.io/_posts/2018-01-23-system-extension.md

 but with the following benefits:
 - no need to write provider-configuration files in the resource directory `META-INF/services`, you using the elegant `@Extension` annotation from PF4J
-- anytime you can switch to the multiple class loader mechanism without to change one code line in your application
+- anytime you can switch to the multiple class loader mechanism with no code changes in your application

-Of course the code present in the `Boot` class from the demo application it is functional but you can use a more minimalist code skipping `pluginManager.loadPlugins()` and `pluginManager.startPlugins()`.
+The code present in the `Boot` class from the demo application is functional but you can use a more minimalist code skipping `pluginManager.loadPlugins()` and `pluginManager.startPlugins()`.

 ```java